mlilback/rc2SwiftClient/README.md

 4. `(cd ..; git clone https://github.com/rc2server/appmodelSwift.git appModelSwift; cd appModelSwift; swift package generate-xcodeproj --xcconfig-overrides Mac.xcconfig)`.
 This will eventually be handled by carthage, but I don't want to have to keep making releases while under active development.

+5. `touch config/Local.xcconfig`.
+See below for details on this file.

 # Help support

 In the help directory, indexDocs.pl is a perl script to generate a json file with the help information necessary to make an index to search.
 These files are checked into git.
 The createHelpIndex target parses these files and creates an sqllite db that is embedded in the application for searching help.